gaitaldawamneh/jira-clone/README.md

    - third parameter{onDelete:'SET NULL'} DO NOT DELETE but set to null

 ## nice assembly techniques :

    - catchErrors takes a function of RequestHandler interface and return the latter.
    - not forgetting to put next for the middleware going to the next functions.
    - async func(Promise<void>) does both await establishDatabaseConnection(), initializeExpress();
    - initializeExpress(){express,cor,json,urlencoded,}
+   - creating a Response interface inside the express.d.ts file by declare namespace Express
    - use(addRespondToResponse())interface of RequestHandler{res.respond=(data):void{res.statur(200).send(data)}}

    - asynccatch, it is an async that returns the latter that contains the await the given requestHandler (function of RequestHandler interface and return the latter)